 Making decisions as a team requires a shared understanding and procedure for accomplishment.
-The confusion and strife that occurs because the team cannot make a decision will ruin any progress made on the work.
-In order for decisions to be made quickly, and the work to be completed on-time, on-budget, within quality, while the team still gets along, a known and agreed upon procedure must be used.
+The confusion and strife that occurs because the team cannot decide will ruin any progress made on the work.
+For decisions to be made quickly and the work to be completed on-time, on-budget, within quality, while the team still gets along, a known and agreed-upon procedure must be used.

 How to Make Decisions on Team Tasks

 Using good decision-making procedures can positively affect your team and the work that the team must complete.
 Using work for Team Building.

 - Team members will be more committed to the course of action and more willing to do the project work.

 What to do:

 - Determine the decision that has to be made.